kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 Kubelet:
 * set Pod's Status.ContainerStatuses[i].Resources for Containers upon placing a new Pod on the Node,
-* update Pod's Spec.Containers[i].ResourcesAllocated upon resize,
+* update Pod's Status.Resize and Status...ResourcesAllocated upon resize,
 * change UpdateContainerResources CRI API to work for both Linux & Windows.

 Scheduler:
-* compute resource allocations using Pod.Spec.Containers[i].ResourcesAllocated.
+* compute resource allocations using ResourcesAllocated.

 Other components:
 * check how the change of meaning of resource requests influence other